Medical expert of the article

 Treatment of epidemic hemorrhagic conjunctivitis

-Antiviral eye drops (interferon, interferon inducers) in combination with anti-inflammatory drugs (antiallergic first, and from the second week - corticosteroids in low concentrations - 0,001% solution of dexamethasone) are used.
+Antiviral eye drops (interferon, interferon inducers) are used in combination with anti-inflammatory drugs (initially antiallergic, and from the second week - corticosteroids in low concentrations - 0.001% dexamethasone solution).
 The duration of treatment is about 9-14 days.
 Recovery usually occurs without consequences.